Sameermd-18/Arduino-Projects/README.md

 - Activates water pump via relay if soil is dry
 - Turns off pump when moisture is sufficient
 - We can use mobile to control the motor pump  manually through bluetooth.
 (App used :BlueTooth Serial Controller )

+## 🔧 Project 2: Digital Speedometer (Tachometer)

+## ⚙️ Working Principle
+Every time the IR sensor detects the tape (white reflection), it triggers an interrupt.
+The Arduino counts the number of detections in a second and converts it to RPM.

+### 📹 Demo Video
+[👉 Watch the project in action] (https://www.dropbox.com/scl/fi/k6ygyran4dsf3wyg8faxe/video1.mp4?rlkey=iwuod1pi8k2yhwuh05fro8yk4&st=evgsefna&dl=0)